KitoPham/SoccerLeague/README.md

 >3\.
 Snakes, 1 pt <br />
 >5\.
 Grouches, 0 pts <br />

-If you've received this output then congrats!!!
+If you've received this output then congrats!!
 You're all set to start using the Soccer League command line tool!
-To be able to run your own input just type in the previous command but replace ```sample-input.txt``` with your own file name.
-Just remember to make sure that each line of your input is constructed like this.
+To be able to run your own input just type in the previous command but replace `sample-input.txt` with your own file name.
+Just remember to make sure that each line of your input is constructed properly like as followed.
->Flying Purple Iguanas 3, Not So Flying Elephants 4
+>Flying Purple Iguanas 3, Not So Flying Elephants 4 *Disclaimer: The application assumes that no team name will have a comma*

 #### Customize
 The code for this application is modularized such that it can be modified for personal use easily.
 The following snippet is from the `SoccerLeagueProgram.js` file.
-The application checks the keywords after ```node SoccerLeagueProgram``` and runs whatever code is within the specified case.
+The application checks the keywords after `node SoccerLeagueProgram` and runs whatever code is within the specified case body.

 ```Javascript
 switch(process.argv[2]){